 There were several innovative designers who changed the state of the art of model building from the older, more complicated style to the modern, simple style.
 The most prolific of them were Joe Bridi, Fred Reese, and Ken Willard.
 Also, Dick Tichenor and Bob Wallace designed a lot of good looking, easy to build planes.
 Look for planes by these designers for a straightforward, sensible learning experience.

 If I had to recommend one plane for a beginning builder, you just can’t go wrong with the Q-Tee, designed by Lee Renaud.
 It’s simple, it’s easy to build, it flies great, and it’s a really good looking plane.
 If you want to learn how to build, this is one of the best projects you can choose to start with.

-If you are looking for a specific size or style of plane to start with, send me an email and I’ll see if I can help you get pointed in the right direction.
+If you have specific trainer requirements as outlined in my Trainer Selection article, and are looking for a specific size or style of plane to start with, send me an email and I’ll see if I can help you get pointed in the right direction.